benjaminingreens/site/content.md

 ## Monday 25th August 2025

+**18:15**
+Some lovely friends dropped off some food for us at the hospital.
+The midwives say they will begin induction in 5 minutes

 **17:40**
 Midwife is happy with the vital signs and has said she'll administer the hormones after checking with the doctor